Things to know

 How do we get a Marriage License?

 You will need to complete the “Notice of Intended Marriage” or “Notice of Intended Civil Union” forms (BDM 60).
 The relevant form includes a statutory declaration that must be completed stating that both parties are free to marry or enter into a civil union with each other and that all the details that you have completed on the form are correct.
-The form can be downloaded from the DIA website but, if you live in NZ, one of the parties must appear in person before the Registrar of Courts nearest to you to sign the Declaration section.
+The form can be downloaded and completed from the DIA website.
 IF you live outside NZ, please refer below.

 When do I have to complete this form?

 You must give at least three days notice (from receipt) to the Registrar to issue the License.
 The License will be valid for three months from the date on which it is issued.
 You will need to include my details, as your Celebrant, on this form.
 I will supply those to you.
-Once the form is received (including the Statutory Declaration completed in front of the Registrar) and processed by the Registrar, you will be given the Licence together with two copies of the “Copy of Particulars”.
+Once the form is received and processed by BDM at the Dept of Internal Affairs, you will be given/sent the Licence together with the "Copy of Particulars”.
 I will need to have these at least the day prior to the marriage/civil union.
 I will also need to sight formal photo identification to satisfy myself, as I am legally required to do, of your identity.
 Note that I cannot marry you without the License and Copy of Particulars.
 The “Copy of Particulars” is what you will sign at the ceremony.

 How much does it cost?